Manhattan Project: Chicago

 An Army-OSRD council on 25 June 1942 decided to build a pilot plant for plutonium production in the Argonne Forest preserve, southwest of Chicago.
 This was designated Site A. In July, Nichols arranged for a lease of 1025 acre from the Cook County Forest Preserve District, and Captain James F. Grafton was appointed Chicago area engineer.
 It soon became apparent that the scale of operations was too great for the area, and it was decided to build the pilot plant at Oak Ridge and keep a research and testing facility in Chicago.

 Delays in establishing the plant at Site A led Arthur Compton to authorize the Metallurgical Laboratory to construct the first nuclear reactor beneath the bleachers of Stagg Field at the University of Chicago.
 The reactor required an enormous amount of highly purified graphite blocks and uranium in both metallic and powdered oxide forms.
 At the time, there was a limited source of pure uranium metal; Frank Spedding of Iowa State University was able to produce only two short tons.
 Three short tons was supplied by Westinghouse Lamp Plant, produced in a rush with makeshift process.
 A large square balloon was constructed by Goodyear Tire to encase the reactor.

 On 2 December 1942, a team led by Enrico Fermi initiated the first artificial (Note: Natural self-sustaining nuclear reactions have occurred in the earth's crust in the very distant past.) self-sustaining nuclear chain reaction in an experimental reactor known as Chicago Pile-1.
-The point at which a reaction becomes self-sustaining became known as "going critical".
-Compton reported the success to Conant in Washington, D.C., by a coded phone call, saying, "The Italian navigator [Fermi] has just landed in the new world."
+After the reaction achieved criticality, Compton reported the success to Conant in Washington, D.C., by a coded phone call, saying, "The Italian navigator [Fermi] has just landed in the new world."
 (Note: The allusion here is to the Italian navigator Christopher Columbus, who reached the Caribbean in 1492.)

 In January 1943, Grafton's successor, Major Arthur V. Peterson, ordered Chicago Pile-1 dismantled and reassembled at the Site A in the forest preserve, as he regarded the operation of a reactor as too hazardous for a densely populated area.
 Site A continued scientific research as a secret extension of the Metallurgical Laboratory at the university.
 Chicago Pile-3, the first heavy water reactor, also went critical at this site, on 15 May 1944.
 After the war, operations at Site A were moved about 6 mi to DuPage County, the current location of the Argonne National Laboratory.